List of Countries by Literacy Rate

 10. Lithuania – 99.82%

-Top 10 Countries with the Least Literacy Rates
+Top Countries with Least Literacy Rates

 1. Niger – 30%